-The effort to offer ASA courses would not have been possible without the financial assistance of the ANSA Foundation.
-They are a 501(c)(3) organization and all donations made to it are tax deductible.
+The growth of our training program would not have been possible without the financial assistance of the ANSA Foundation.
+They are a 501(c)(3) organization and all donations made are tax deductible.
 They support other organizations as well such as STEM sails for high school students, environmental organizations focused on the Bay such as the Chesapeake Bay Foundation, as well as museums such as the US Navy Museum.
-ANSA members can help donate money to the Foundation by specifying the Foundation on the Amazon SMILE! popup.
-When you order from Amazon, and the Amazon SMILE popup appears, specify the Annapolis Naval Sailing Association Foundation, and the money will go to the Foundation and support ANSA as well as the other organizations the Foundation supports.

-I encourage members to participate in our maintenance days.
-It is important to not only learn how to sail but to also learn about the different systems and how to maintain them.
-By members helping to maintain Fantasea, it reduces our costs and increases understanding of boat systems.
+We encourage members to participate in our maintenance days.
+It is important to not only learn how to sail but to also learn about the different systems and how to maintain them as well as handle emergencies.
+By helping to maintain our fleet, it reduces our costs and increases understanding of boat systems.
 For members who are hoping to one day own their own boat, the knowledge gained can be worthwhile.

 Here’s to a busy and exciting 2020 and I hope to see you on the Bay!!